intel/QAT_Engine/README.md

 make install
 ```

-In the above example this will create the file `qat.so` and copy it to
+In the above example this will create the file `qatengine.so` and copy it to
 `/usr/local/ssl/lib/engines-1.1`.
 ./autogen.sh will regenerate autoconf tools files.
 The prerequisite to run
-autogen.sh is to have autotools (autoconf, automake and libtool)
+autogen.sh is to have autotools (autoconf, automake, libtool and pkg-config)
 installed in the system.

 Note: When building it is possible to specify command line options that can be